open-policy-agent/contrib/opa-iptables/docs/tutorial.md

 }'
 ```

-2. After deleting rules you can check that rules are successfully deleted by making an request to web server and you will get your response as you expected.
+2. After deleting rules you can check that rules are successfully deleted by requesting the web server and you will get your response as you expected.

 **Using curl:**